Worst Case Scenario

 They sent several emails over the weekend pleading with me not to share what had happened.
 It was too late.
 Since it was a private school there wasn’t much I could do.
 I called the ADA and I called the sheriff, not really expecting them to understand.

-“Did you say Type 1 diabetes?” the sheriff said.
+“Did you say type 1 diabetes?” the sheriff said.
 “That’s what your son has?”

 I braced myself for him to say something awful.
 I was just so beaten down.

-“My nephew has Type 1.
+“My nephew has type 1.
 Do you want to press charges?
 I’m going over there RIGHT NOW!”
 He seemed angrier than I was.
 It was the first moment I felt like other people were in it with us.
 It wouldn’t be the last.

 We settled into life in a new public school.
 What with lots of communication about his 504, we got to know the teacher.
 Even before he started, he visited the classroom.
-Months later his amazing kindergarten teacher strapped his CGM receiver to her waist at recess.
+Months later his amazing kindergarten teacher strapped his continuous glucose monitor (CGM) receiver to her waist at recess.
 If he felt low during story time they would wait for him to check his number.
 They cheered on his bravery when he poked his little finger, his friend marveling at the little drops of blood he squeezed out with no tears in sight.
 When his numbers were high and he was upset, the teacher built him a little nook of his own where he could drink water and read a book.

 It was almost two months ago that my son nearly died at school.